paulohscwb/polycompound/compounds1/README.md

 <p class="topop"><a href="#p1" class="topo">back to top</a></p>
 <h4>9.
 Propellor Tetrahedron</h4>
 <a href="vr/PropellorTetrahedron.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/9A.png" class="foto" alt="Propellor Tetrahedron compound"></a>
- <br>The snubahedron is a compound of six polyhedra.
-This is a special case of the small snubahedron, with double symmetry and rotation angles of 45&ordm;.
+ <br>The snubahedron is a compound of six polyhedra, with rotation angles of 45&ordm;.
  <br>
 <hr>
 <h4>10.
 Tetartoid</h4>